sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- PCB finalization with team (2)

 	Chris Crider
-		-worked through final amount of debugging and rearranging parts for effects
+		-worked through final amount of debugging and rearranging parts for effects (2)
-		- began testing OLED and PWM functions
+		- began testing OLED and PWM functions in unison with effects (2)

 ##Next Week